-stem Configuration Enable External USB Port Enable or disable booting from USB mass storage devices connected to external USB port.
+stem Configuration Integrated NIC Controls the on-board LAN controller.
+Enable UEFI Network Stack Enable or disable UEFI Network Stack.
+SATA Operation Configure operating mode of the integrated SATA hard drive controller.
+Drives Enable or disable various drives on board.
+SMART Reporting Enable or disable SMART Reporting during system startup.
+USB Configuration Enable Boot Support Enable or disable booting from USB mass storage devices such as external hard drive, optical drive, and USB drive.
+Enable External USB Port Enable or disable booting from USB mass storage devices connected to external USB port.
 Thunderbolt Adapter Configuration Enable or disable Thunderbolt technology support.
 Audio Enable or disable the integrated audio controller.
-Keyboard Illumination Enables you to choose the operating mode of the keyboard illumination feature Keyboard Backlight Timeout on AC When the backlight is enabled, this feature defines the timeout value for the keyboard backlight when an AC adapter is plugged into the computer.
+Keyboard Illumination Enables you to choose the operating mode of the keyboard illumination featur Keyboard Backlight Timeout on AC When the backlight is enabled, this feature defines the timeout value for the keyboard backlight when an AC adapter is plugged into the computer.
 Keyboard Backlight Timeout on Battery When the backlight is enabled, this feature defines the timeout value for the keyboard backlight when the computer is running only on battery power.
 Miscellaneous Devices Enable or disable various onboard devices.